The Best Watches For Paramedics & EMTs

 If you need to count the seconds, say when taking someone’s pulse by hand, you can easily read them, even when it’s dark – it has a great backlight.
 On top of that, it has a countdown timer and stopwatch, in case you want to accurately count time.
 And 24 hour time for those needing to use that at work.

-And finally, you can usually get it for under $50, so it’s a bargain to boot!
+And finally, you can usually get this EMT watch for under $50, so it’s a bargain to boot!

 2. Casio G-shock DW5600E-1V

 Another slightly simpler and more old-school G-Shock, this one will appeal to those that don’t want to wear such a chunky watch on their wrists.